Variable declaration ways:

 Along with the developer of javascript each year, the variable declaration has also made new improvements.

-• var : the traditional variable declaration.
+: the traditional variable declaration.let

-• let : the variable declaration from ES5.
+: the variable declaration from ES5.const

-Difference between var and let:
+Difference between var

-Declaring variables with var is a fairly arbitrary way of declaring
+is a fairly arbitrary way of declaring

 Able to re-declaring a declared variable: